stanford-cs248/draw-svg/README.md

 - The `Texture` struct stored in the `Sampler2D` class maintains multiple image buffers corresponding to a mipmap hierarchy.
 In this task, you will sample from level 0 of the hierarchy: `Texture::mipmap[0]`.
 - You should clamp the border (edge) pixels to the nearest valid image pixel as in GL_CLAMP_TO_EDGE.

-When you are done, you should be able to draw `basic/test7.svg`.
+When you are done, you should be able to draw the test svgs in `/image`.
+(Note you need to finish advanced task to support `/image/04_cross_rotate.svg`)

 #### Task 5: Alpha Compositing (10 pts)